massemanet/edts/README.md

   - `lib-dirs <list of strings>`

   A list of paths (relative to the project's root) where the project's code is located.
-All subdirectories of lib-dirs are assumed to be otp-applications.
+All subdirectories of lib-dirs are assumed to be otp-applications.
   If you're using rebar, this variable should contain your deps_dir and all lib_dirs from your rebar.config.
-  Defaults to `'("lib" "deps")`.
+  Defaults to `'("lib" "deps" "_build/test/lib" "_build/default/lib")`.

   - `start-command <string>`